AstringentBeet/JustAClock/README.md

 Created the skeleton of the app.

 #### 03/28/2022
 Rearranged some files and added async Javascript to the webpage.
 As of now, the interval is set to refresh every second, but not to t noticeable degree.
 The next step is to add in the fade-in introduction, followed by the typed out clock.
 If I'm feeling confident enough, I'll add a different theme to the demo.

+#### 05/03/2022
+Figuring out fetch API as a whole is the next (small) hurdle I'm figuring out at the moment.
+Next week will begin the next phase

 ## Author